KunyuHe/QuinninR/Work Samples/WS4/Coursera Mentor Work Sample for Regression Models: 1974 Motor Trend US Data Analysis.md

 # Statistical Inference

-Test the null hypothesis $H_0:$ it is equally likely that a randomly selected value of miles per gallon from the automatic transmission group will be less than or greater than a randomly selected value from the automatic transmission group via the Mann¨CWhitney U test.
+Test the null hypothesis $H_0:$ it is equally likely that a randomly selected value of miles per gallon from the automatic transmission group will be less than or greater than a randomly selected value from the automatic transmission group via the MannÂ¨CWhitney U test.
 Unlike its parametric counterparts, this test is non-parametric does not require the assumption of normal distributions.

 Note that with prior EDA, we set the alternative hypothesis as it is more likely to randomly observe a larger `mpg` in the manual transmission group.